Music Leader: Rachel Besbrode

-As part of the Early Years provision, music is a constant part of the children’s experience, through both singing and playing simple percussion instruments.
+In Nursery and Reception, music is a part of the children’s daily learning experience, through both singing and playing simple percussion instruments.

-The KS2 Choir performs a range of songs that challenges the children to sing in multiple harmony as well as offering solo opportunities.
-The Choir performs at both the Canonbury Christmas and Summer concerts as well as the Highbury Grove Christmas Concert and the Islington Pure Voices event each summer.
+The Key Stage Two Choir rehearses weekly with the school’s music leader and performs a range of songs that challenge the children to sing in multiple harmony as well as offering solo opportunities.
+In Key Stage Two Choir we place an additional emphasis on developing our skills in listening, singing in tune, phrasing and musicality.
+The Choir performs at both the Canonbury Christmas and Summer concerts as well as the Highbury Grove Christmas Concert and events organised by Music Education Islington.

 Both choirs are open to anyone who wishes to join from the appropriate key stage.

-Each year KS1 and 2 go to a key-stage focussed schools concerts performed by the London Symphony Orchestra at the Barbican, a fabulous opportunity to hear one of the world’s greatest orchestra perform live.
+Each year Key Stages One and Two go to schools concerts performed by the London Symphony Orchestra at the Barbican, a fabulous opportunity to hear one of the world’s greatest orchestras perform live.

-The KS1 concert is usually based around a story book and the children learn songs that have been written specially for the concert.
+The Key Stage One concert is usually based around a story book and the children learn songs to perform with the orchestra, written specially for the concert.

-The KS2 concert is usually based on a well-known piece of classical music.
+The Key Stage Two concert is usually based on a well-known piece of classical music.
 Prior to the concert the children have the opportunity to create their own compositions based on the work.

 Violin and Piano Lessons

 Beyond the universal music provision, parents have the opportunity to pay for piano and violin lessons offered by Artistiv, a music tuition company who operate at Canonbury during one school day and two evenings per week.
 Lessons can be individual or shared and are for children in Year 2 or above.
 There is always a waiting list for places, so they are subject to availability.
 Parents are advised to put their names down as early as possible to have the best chance of securing a slot.
 This can be done by contacting Sarah Ouldcott, Senior Admin.
 Officer in the school office.